Az Zubayr: Early history

 The city was named al-Zubayr because one of the Sahaba (companions) of Muhammad, Zubayr ibn al-Awwam, was buried there.

+The city had a large Najdi (now central Saudi Arabia) population who migrated for over four centuries.
+They built the first neighborhood, Al‑Kut, which still bears that name, establishing Zubair in 1003 AH as a Najdi settlement.
+The Najdis worked as merchants and the town expanded significantly, becoming larger and more developed than Kuwait.

 21st century

 By 2008, the city of Zubayr had a population of around 240,000 people and had grown to merge into the Basra metropolitan area with nearly 3 million inhabitants in total.
 As in Basra, the municipality of Zubayr currently has a Shia majority and is barely distinguishable from Basra itself.
 But, contrary to Basra, Zubair is still home to a large Sunni minority and they are still living peacefully and in coexistence with the majority Shia Muslim population.

 Climate

 Az Zubayr has a hot desert climate (Köppen climate classification BWh).
 In winter there is more rainfall than in summer.
 The average annual temperature in Az Zubayr is 24.5 °C. About 139 mm of precipitation falls annually.